Skip to main content

 • music

-• “I don't usually play games with the sound on, but the music is very charming, and I find myself turning up the volume for this game.”
+• “I don't usually play games with the sound on, but the music is very charming and I find myself turning up the volume for this game.”

-• “I suppose I would have had to play the game longer for its purpose/goals to reveal themselves, but the gameplay itself was tedious, and the music was extremely repetitive and quickly got on my nerves.”
+• “I supposed I would have had to play the game longer for its purpose/goals to reveal themselves, but the gameplay itself was tedious, and the music was extremely repetitive and quickly got on my nerves.”

 • “There is no options menu, the game forgets your music settings and always launches with music 'on'.”